jelendu/face-emotion-detection-alzheimers/README.md

 This project welcomes feedback, corrections, and collaborations to improve and expand its impact.

-For detailed instructions, please refer to the comments within the code in the Google Collab Notebook.
+For detailed instructions, please refer to the comments within the code in the Jupyter Notebook.